libprima/prima/README_py_unix.txt

 0. Prerequisites

-To use the Python version of PDFO, you need Python, NumPy, F2PY, and gfortran, which can be installed in the following way.
+To use the Python version of PDFO, you need Python, NumPy, F2PY, gfortran, and the Python headers, which can be installed in the following way.

 0.1.
 Install Python (version 2.7 or later) according to https://www.python.org .